mykelalvis/FT/Traveller/WORKING/SGK_issue_01.md

 ```
 The year had seen a massive reversal in fortunes for
 Argi.
 The massed Ilelish forces had removed the
 early optimizm.
-Several worlds were now under di-
-rect Ilelish rule, and many others had sworn alle-
-giance and neutrality in the conflict rather than be
+Several worlds were now under di-rect Ilelish rule, and many others had sworn alle-giance and neutrality in the conflict rather than be
 'persuaded' by the Loyal Fleet.
 ```
 ```